lovac42/ReMemorize/src/rememorize/config.md

 Fuzz interval and due date? true or false
 Used by positive integer input during review or reschedule option in browser.

-### fuzz_dues:
-Fuzz due date, keep interval the same? true or false Used by negative integer input during review or reposition optin in browser.

 ### forget_siblings:
 (On ForgetCard) Make siblings new cards as well?